 by John Baur, PT, OCS, FAAOMPT

-Ulcerative colitis (UC) is a chronic inflammatory bowel disease that affects the colon and rectum.
-It is characterized by symptoms such as abdominal pain, diarrhea, and rectal bleeding.
-While the exact cause of UC is unknown, it is believed to be related to an imbalance in the gut microbiota and inflammation.
+Acetaminophen (APAP) is a commonly used over-the-counter pain reliever that can cause liver damage when taken in high doses.
+The common brand name for acetaminophen (APAP) is Tylenol and acute liver injury caused by APAP overdose is a serious medical condition that can lead to liver failure and death.
 Probiotics are live microorganisms that can provide health benefits when consumed in adequate amounts.
 Bacillus spp. spores are a type of probiotic that have been shown to modulate the gut microbiota and improve overall health.
-In this report, we will discuss a study that investigated the effects of a probiotic containing Bacillus spp. spores, amino acids, and immunoglobulins on a rat model of UC.
+In this report, we will discuss a study that investigated the effects of a probiotic containing Bacillus spp. spores on a rat model of APAP-induced acute liver injury.

-The study used a rat model of UC induced by dextran sulfate sodium (DSS).
-The rats were divided into four groups: a control group, a DSS group, a DSS group treated with the probiotic, and a DSS group treated with mesalazine, a standard treatment for UC.
-The probiotic contained Bacillus spp. spores, amino acids, and immunoglobulins.
+The study used a rat model of APAP-induced acute liver injury.
+The rats were divided into four groups: a control group, an APAP group, an APAP group treated with the probiotic, and an APAP group treated with N-acetylcysteine (NAC), a standard treatment for APAP-induced liver injury.
+The probiotic contained Bacillus spp. spores.

-The rats were treated with the probiotic or mesalazine for a period of 14 days.
-The severity of UC was assessed by measuring body weight, stool consistency, and rectal bleeding.
-The inflammatory response was assessed by measuring levels of inflammatory cytokines in the colon tissue.
+The rats were treated with the probiotic or NAC for a period of 3 days.
+The severity of liver injury was assessed by measuring levels of liver enzymes in the blood and examining liver tissue for signs of damage.

-The study suggests that treatment with a probiotic containing Bacillus spp. spores, amino acids, and immunoglobulins can exert protective effects on a rat model of UC.
-The probiotic reduced the severity of UC and the inflammatory response, suggesting that it could be a promising treatment option for UC.
-Further research is needed to confirm these findings in human clinical trials, but the study provides a promising avenue for future research in the field of probiotics and UC treatment.
+The study suggests that treatment with a probiotic containing Bacillus spp. spores can protect against APAP-induced acute liver injury in rats.
+The probiotic reduced levels of liver enzymes in the blood and reduced signs of liver damage in the liver tissue.
+These findings suggest that Bacillus spp. spores could be a promising treatment option for APAP-induced liver injury in humans.
+Further research is needed to confirm these findings in human clinical trials, but the study provides a promising avenue for future research in the field of probiotics and liver health.

 Physical Therapy First recognizes the importance staying well-informed with the latest health and wellness topics that affect our patients.
-Megasporebiotic made by Microbiome Labs (microbiomelabs.com) is the first spore-base probiotic with research which supports it use for Ulcerative colitis (UC) and many other health conditions.
+Megasporebiotic made by Microbiome Labs (microbiomelabs.com) is the first spore-base probiotic with research which supports it use for Acetaminophen (APAP)-induced acute liver injury and many other health conditions.